If you google ‘follow your passion,’ you will find over 400 million results telling you to find your passion to pursue a career.

 I’m here to tell you – IGNORE THAT ADVICE

-How many times have you heard self help gurus tell you to follow your passion and you will never work a day in your life?
+How many times have you heard self-help gurus tell you to follow your passion and you will never work a day in your life?

-There is a new study coming out of Stanford (read article here) that suggests the opposite is true.
+There is a new study coming out of Stanford (read the article here) that suggests the opposite is true.

 “Mantras like “find your passion” carry hidden implications, the researchers say.
 They imply that once an interest resonates, pursuing it will be easy.
 But, the research found that when people encounter inevitable challenges, that mindset makes it more likely people will surrender their newfound interest.”